 Dining facilities available on campus closest to the SHP buildings include the Commons on the Green - located on the Campus Green, south of 9th Avenue and the Campus Recreation Center.
-Additional information about meal plans and campus dining facilities is available at www.uab.edu/dining.
+For additional information about meal plans and campus dining facilities: Student Dining.